 In a store, take a look at the sample computers on display.
 Load an Office Suite, like Microsoft Office, Photoshop, or other large program.
 If it seems to you that the computer is taking a long time to load the program, then this may not be the computer for you.
 If the program loads fast, go to the next step, and without closing any programs already loaded, load several other programs.
 Does this still seem like an excessive amount of time for them to load, or “Wow!
 That was quick”?
 The loaded programs are filling up the computers RAM, and challenging the hard drive with a lot of “Read” and a little “Write” access.
 If after several programs are loaded in succession, and you are comfortable with the speed in which they were loaded, especially the last few programs, then you have a responsive computer.

-Specifications can only tell you so much…..to me, “feel” is very important.
+Specifications can only tell you so much when buying a new computer…..to me, “feel” is very important.
 That being said, for Moderate Use, most computers manufactured within the last few years will have more than enough power and speed to accomplish your tasks.
 (Learn more about Processors…click here)

 Tip 5.
 The Monitor